cran/bayesImageS/README.md

 # Example Usage

-To generate synthetic data for a known value of *β*:
+To generate synthetic data for a known value of $\beta$:

 ``` r
 set.seed(1234)